 DO I NEED LETTERS OF RECOMMENDATION?

-However, if you have a close family friend who has reached out and really wants to write you a recommendation, please mail them to 518 Patterson Office Tower Lexington, KY 40506 with the name of the specific chapter listed on the envelope or encourage them to send a letter through their national organization website.
+However, if you have a close family friend who has reached out and really wants to write you a recommendation, please have them refer to their national organization website, first.
+If their national organization website encourages the letters to be mailed directly to the chapter, please mail them to 518 Patterson Office Tower Lexington, KY 40506 with the name of the specific chapter listed on the envelope and we will get them to the chapter!

 As stated before, letters are not required or needed by any means so spend your summer relaxing and hanging out with friends, not worrying about getting Letters of Recommendation!

 I'm a legacy.
 Does this mean i will receive a bid from my legacy chapter?

 Each Potential New Member is considered on an individual basis; a legacy is no more obligated to join a particular chapter than the chapter is obligated to offer her a bid.
 The PNM and the chapter should be looking for compatibility, not necessarily a family connection to the group.
 Panhellenic has no policies regarding legacies because each chapter has its own policy, and Panhellenic has no input in individual chapter membership decisions.
 Because we have so many young women go through recruitment, it is not guaranteed that every legacy will join her legacy chapter.